 - Expensive to make trades with over 1,600 shares

 - Lots of customer complains about snobby customer service (and yes, we experienced it ourselves)

 - Merciless margin tightening and fast margin calls - IB apparently doesn't care if their customers get completely wiped out

 - Minimum size on initial mutual fund order is $3,000 (subsequent minimum order size is $100).
-Only no-load funds with no early redemption fee are offered
+Only no-load funds and short term redemption fee funds are offered

 Interactive Brokers vs Tradestation: Comparison Summary